LeonLester/ReactComponentDataFlow/README.md

 ## Passing variables-functions using Context<a name="context"></a>

-This is an indicative code sample, just to showcase the way the variables are passed through **Context**.
+This is an indicative code sample, to showcase the way the variables are passed through **Context**.
 In order to see working code please refer to the components/withContext folder.